Tavistock: Market village and shopping centre

-The Market continues to operate in the large covered market building, the Pannier Market; the main market is on Fridays, on other days the market hosts specialised events, such as craft fairs and antiques fairs.
+Markets were originally held in Bank Square.
+A specialist Corn Market was erected on the corner of West Street and King Street in 1835.
+The main market continues to operate in the large covered market building, the Pannier Market, completed in 1860; the main market is on Fridays, on other days the market hosts specialised events, such as craft fairs and antiques fairs.
 A Farmers' Market takes place in the Square fortnightly and has been voted Best Farmer's Market in the South West.

 In 2005 Tavistock was voted 'Best Market Town' in England and in 2006 'Best Food Town', largely on the strength of the many independent food shops and suppliers in the town and nearby, such as a long-established family grocer and delicatessen in Brook St and the cheese shop behind the Pannier market.
 The town also became Devon's second Fairtrade Town (in 2006).
 In 2006 the town was in the news for having successfully cold-shouldered to closure the local branch of McDonald's.
-A branch of the supermarket chain Lidl was built in its place.

 Events

-The biggest event in the town's calendar is the annual Tavistock Goose Fair (known locally as "Goosey Fair") which has existed since 1116.
-It occurs on the second Wednesday of October, and takes over much of the town for several days either side, drawing crowds which far outnumber the resident population.
-Traditionally, the Fair was an opportunity to buy a Christmas goose, with plenty of time to fatten the bird before Christmas; nowadays, along with a multitude of gypsy street vendors selling a vast range of wares, there are all the rides and games associated with funfairs, such as fortune tellers.
+The biggest event in the town's calendar is the annual Tavistock Goose Fair (known locally as the "Goosey Fair") which has existed since 1116.
+It occurs on the second Wednesday of October, and takes over much of the town for several days, drawing crowds which far outnumber the resident population.
+Traditionally, the Fair was an opportunity to buy a Christmas goose, with plenty of time to fatten the bird before Christmas; nowadays, along with a multitude of street vendors selling a vast range of wares, there many rides and games associated with funfairs, such as fortune tellers.